python/pyperformance/doc/usage.rst

 Don't disable GC nor ASLR
 -------------------------

-The perf module and performance benchmarks are designed to produce reproductible results, but not at the price of running benchmarks in a special mode which would not be used to run applications in production.
+The pyperf module and performance benchmarks are designed to produce reproductible results, but not at the price of running benchmarks in a special mode which would not be used to run applications in production.
 For these reasons, the Python garbage collector, Python randomized hash function and